declanrjb/uw-madison-admissions-data/README.md

-Repository containing raw data referenced in my story for *The Chronicle of Higher Education* titled *At U. of Wisconsin, Underrepresented Students of Color Were Half as Likely to Be Accepted This Year*.
+Repository containing raw data referenced in my story for *The Chronicle of Higher Education* titled "At U. of Wisconsin, Underrepresented Students of Color Were Half as Likely to Be Accepted This Year".

 **Original Document**: data.wisc.edu/admissions